Posted on March 24, 2020

 Are you one of the many mothers or fathers looking for ways to fill your child’s time at home with positive, Godly activities each day?

-This can seem like a daunting task and added complexity to the “new normal” of balancing social distancing, homeschooling, Sunday schooling, work and more.
+This can seem like a daunting task and an added complexity to the work/life/school/activities balance.
 However, Godly activities that are engaging can be both easy and meaningful.

 Letterboards are pretty popular these days and I would bet that you have one in your home.
 If not, they can be found in most any home décor or department store and online.
 Letterboards are a fun way to create your own message and incorporate it as décor in your daily life.
 However, you can use that simple letter board for more than décor, it can be a spring-board into a simple and meaningful morning devotion.